Vodafone (LSE: VOD), Greggs (LSE: GRG) and Morgan Sindall (LSE: MGNS) can all be had for rock-bottom prices.

-If you want to avoid plummeting shares like these, the free Motley Fool report “8 Shares Held By Britain's Super Investor” should help.
-It takes a look at some of ace investor Neil Woodford's major holdings, and he has consistently beaten the FTSE.
-Click here to get your free copy, while it's still available.
+If you want to see how Mr Woodford manages to beat the market, the free Motley Fool report "8 Shares Held By Britain's Super Investor" takes a look at some of his key holdings.
+To get your copy, click here while it’s still available.

 > Alan does not own any shares mentioned in this article.